 Some of the problems associated with Leaky Gut and Systemic Candida can be caused by other situations but in the vast majority of cases after three to six months on Brothers Dog Food everything listed below was usually resolved.
 That is a major claim but it is our actual experience with thousands of dogs over the years.

 What I said earlier bears repeating:

 It has been fifteen years since we introduced the Brothers line of dog food.
-The formulas have not been changed at all and have resolved Leaky Gut and Systemic Candida 100% of the time when followed as suggested (not feeding the dog any high-glycemic carbs or sugar in any form).
+The formulas have not been changed at all and have resolved Leaky Gut and Systemic Candida nearly 100% of the time when fed without the addition of any grain products or sugar in any form.